danclay/eris-fleet/README.md

 ### Fetch a member

 Fetches a member from another cluster.
-The first argument should be the ID of the member.
-The second argument should the be ID of the guild the member is in.
+The first argument should be the ID of the guild.
+The second argument should the be ID of the member.
 Be sure to `await` this or use `.then()`
 ```js
 await this.ipc.fetchMember(123456789, 987654321);
 ```